The Agentic Help Desk for DevOps is Here - Read More ×

 5. CircleCI

 CircleCI is another popular CI/CD platform and one of the top GitLab competitors.
-It offers scalable CI/CD implementation for multiple environments and a variety of third-party integrations through packages called “orbs.”
+It offers scalable CI/CD implementation for multiple environments.
+It also provides a variety of third-party integrations through packages called “orbs.”

 CircleCI is also SOC 2 Type II compliant, making it one of the most secure CI/CD options.
 It integrates with most of the major cloud providers and offers a free pricing tier for up to five users per month.
 Paid plans start at $15 per month.